Atlanta DUI Accidents Attorney

-Though the ubiquity of ride-sharing applications — such as Uber and Lyft — has done much to reduce DUI accident-related injuries and deaths across the country, intoxicated driving continues to be a serious issue.
+Though the ubiquity of ride-sharing applications — such as Uber and Lyft — has done much to reduce DUI accidents and related injuries and deaths across the country, intoxicated driving continues to be a serious issue.

 In fact, drivers, passengers, and pedestrians in Louisiana are exposed to a heightened level of danger.
 According to a motor vehicle safety report conducted by the Center for Disease Control and Prevention, there were 5.2 deaths (in crashes involving a drunk driver) per 100,000 people in Louisiana, compared to 3.3 deaths per 100,000 people nationwide.
 Despite these harrowing statistics, nearly 2.5 percent of drivers in Louisiana report that they drive after drinking to excess.
 Your chance of being involved in a DUI accident is therefore unnervingly high.